List of Milwaukee Brewers award winners and All-Stars: All-Star Game Most Valuable Player Award

 One Brewer has won the Major League Baseball All-Star Game Most Valuable Player Award.

 Home Run Derby participants

-Eight Brewers have been selected to participate in the Home Run Derby held during the All-Star break.
-Prince Fielder, Richie Sexson, and Greg Vaughn are the only Brewers to appear in multiple Home Run Derbies.
+Nine Brewers have been selected to participate in the Home Run Derby held during the All-Star break.
+Prince Fielder and Richie Sexson are the only Brewers to appear in multiple Home Run Derbies.
 Fielder is the only Brewer to win the contest.

 Minor league system

 Robin Yount Performance Award

 The Brewers have presented Player and Pitcher of the Year Awards to their top minor leaguers—one player and one pitcher—since 1999.
 The awards were renamed in honor of Robin Yount in 2003.
-Taylor Green, Ben Hendrickson, and Ben Sheets are the only recipients to win two awards.
+Jackson Chourio, Taylor Green, Ben Hendrickson, Jesús Made, Carlos Rodriguez and Ben Sheets are the only recipients to win two awards.